nycdb/nycdb/src/ADDING_NEW_DATASETS.md

 Make note of the last part of this path - `6bgk-3dad` - this is the dataset's ID code.

-The raw `.csv` download link for this the entire dataset is `https://data.cityofnewyork.us/api/views/6bgk-3dad/rows.csv?accessType=DOWNLOAD`
+The raw `.csv` download link for this the entire dataset is `https://data.cityofnewyork.us/api/views/6bgk-3dad/rows.csv?accessType=DOWNLOAD`.

-Note how the code `6bgk-3dad` was included after the part of the url that says `views`
+Note how the code `6bgk-3dad` was included after the part of the url that says `views`.

 For any other NY Open Data dataset, you'll need to use the link above but replace the dataset ID code with the correct one.